abhijitmjj/TwitterMiner/README.md

 # TwitterMiner
-An end-to-end tweet retrieval app that curates, cleans and collects tweets for further downstream tasks
+An end-to-end tweet retrieval app that curates, cleans and collects tweets for further downstream NLP tasks

 # Currently it's in very early development stage.
 All feedbacks are appreciated!
 author: Abhijit Gupta